 Modern Etagere Meets Industrial Vibes

-The perforated brass on this Ashley Furniture bookcase give it a glam yet industrial flair.
+The perforated brass on this Ashley Furniture bookcase gives it a glam yet industrial flair.
 Its shelves are made of polished stainless steel and finished in subtle yet stylish champagne gold.
 Choose to space the shelves evenly, or use the kidney-shaped keyholes to customize the bookcase to your needs.

 Slim and Stylish

 For ultra narrow spaces, this Blu Dot bookcase is a life-saver.
 Plus, it has style in spades.
 According to the Blu Dot website, "compared to this slim tower, ordinary bookcases are as dull as the Dewey Decimal System."
 Use this deceptively spacious bookcase in white or black powder-coated steel to showcase large-format art and photography books.

-The ultimate vertical bookcase for the minimalist—this one lets your objects shine while virtually blending in the background.
-These seven shelves top out at 8 feet and is made of engineered wood with high-gloss lacquer, and mounts to the wall.
+The ultimate vertical bookcase for the minimalist—this one lets your objects shine while virtually blending into the background.
+These seven shelves top out at 8 feet, and the bookcase is made of engineered wood with high-gloss lacquer, and mounts to the wall.

 Storage and Style

 Part-bookcase and part-bar, this sleek walnut and marble bookcase will give your space an elegant flair.
 We love the contrast between the white Carrara-style marble of the open shelf and the abstract chevron pattern throughout the walnut frame.
 This pretty number was designed by Ceci Thompson exclusively for CB2.

 We couldn't think of a more elegant bookcase to add to your apartment than this perforated metal one from Crate and Barrel.
 The five shelves are spacious enough to display everything from books to picture frames and baskets.
-A touch of brass on the perforated panels elevate the look.
+A touch of brass on the perforated panels elevates the look.

 White Hot Tower